 - ⇒ Lecture Exams (70%) Four lecture exams will be given throughout the course.
 Lecture exams will be completed on Blackboard using Honorlock proctoring software.
 These exams will consist of multiple-choice, multiple-answer, matching, true-false, and/or sequence types of questions.
 The 4th lecture exam (final) will contain new material for that unit.
 It will not be a cumulative exam.
 All lecture exam grades will count towards the lecture exam average.
 No scores will be dropped. - ⇒ Lab Practicals (20%) Three practical exams will be given throughout the course.
-Practicals will be completed on Blackboard using Honorlock proctoring software.
-The practicals will consist of fill-in-the-blank and multiple-choice questions asking to identify structures shown in a picture.
-The images used will be pictures taken of the models and/or screenshots from a 3-D image database.
-All lab practical scores will count towards the lab practical average.
-No scores will be dropped. - ⇒ Weekly Assignments (10%) Videos for the lecture and lab content will be posted on Blackboard through an application called EdPuzzle.
+You will need to identify structures using the laboratory models.
+The practicals will consist of fill-in-the-blank questions.
+Students cannot use a wordbank.
+All lab practical grades will count towards the lab practical average.
+No scores will be dropped. - ⇒ Weekly Assignments (10%) Video Assignments for the lecture content will be posted on Blackboard through an application called EdPuzzle.
 The videos will include questions that will be submitted for a grade.
 Students need to watch the videos and complete the questions by the assigned dates by 11:59pm.
-Students will also complete lab activities worksheets which will be submitted on Blackboard by the assigned dates by 11:59pm.
-All video assignments and lab activity grades will count towards the weekly assignment average.